Art Institute of Pittsburgh: Sale to the Dream Center

-In 2017, Education Management Corporation reported that it had sold the existing Art Institutes to The Dream Center Foundation, a Los Angeles-based Pentecostal organization.
-The sale was complete in October 2017.
 Dream Center would later blame EDMC for providing inaccurate revenue and cost projections at the time of the sale, resulting in a substantial operating deficit that forced the Art Institute into federal receivership in January 2019.

+Closure

-In March 2019, after the collapse of a last-ditch effort to sell the school, the Art Institute of Pittsburgh announced it would permanently cease operations.
+After the collapse of a last-ditch effort to sell the school, the Art Institute of Pittsburgh shut its doors in March 2019 after being placed into federal receivership.
+At the time of its closure, Ai-Pittsburgh was facing removal of its accreditation by the Middle States Commission on Higher Education (MSCHE) due to concerns over the executive leadership.

 Location

+The original location was in an industrial building in the Strip District.

+The school then purchased a historic landmark building at 420 Boulevard of the Allies in 2000 but sold it to a Chicago developer in 2014.

-On March 27, 2017, The Art Institute of Pittsburgh moved to 1400 Penn Avenue in Pittsburgh.
+On March 27, 2017, The school moved to 1400 Penn Avenue in Pittsburgh.
 During its growth phase, it relocated several times, expanding and broadening the curriculum, but later reduced offerings during its contraction period.
-The school purchased a historic landmark building at 420 Boulevard of the Allies in 2000, but sold it to a Chicago developer in 2014.
-The Art Institute then moved to its more industrial building in the Strip District of Pittsburgh.
-In 2019, the Art Institute of Pittsburgh went out of business.